Enriching community capacity for better health

 - A research plan co-developed with one or more preventive health agencies.
 This research will seek to validate the new resource model in community settings through using a systems approach to promote population health and/or reduce inequalities in health

-- The development of tools to allow for more sensitive economic evaluations.
+- Developing tools that allow for more sensitive economic evaluations.

 Dr Shane Kavanagh, La Trobe University